How do I apply for admissions?

 How early should I ask for services?

-Generally, you should ask for services six weeks before the semester you intend to enroll at Davenport.
+Davenport asks that you request services at least six weeks before the semester you intend to enroll at Davenport.
+However, Davenport will consider all requests regardless of when submitted.
 You are welcome to visit any Davenport location and discuss required documentation, types of accommodations, or the academic and physical requirements of your chosen program.

 Will I automatically receive services each semester?